ronentk/academic-kickstart/content/post/acl2020-blog/index.md

 [Language (Re)modelling: Towards Embodied Language Understanding](https://www.aclweb.org/anthology/2020.acl-main.559/) aims to integrate ideas from ECL into current NLP research.
 The work highlights two crucial cognitive capabilities missing in today’s NLP methods: mental simulation and metaphoric interpretation.

 According to ECL’s [Simulation Hypothesis](http://www.cogsci.ucsd.edu/~bkbergen/papers/ESM.pdf), language users come to the text armed with vast world knowledge and a powerful imagination that facilitates conjuring detailed simulations of the world to achieve language understanding, such as knowing what happens when a wine glass drops.
-To simulate a more abstract concept like “career hopes”, ECL’s [Conceptual Metaphor Theory](https://en.wikipedia.org/wiki/Conceptual_metaphor) hypothesizes that using metaphor humans creatively construe more abstract concepts in terms of more concrete concepts.
+To simulate a more abstract concept like “career hopes”, ECL’s [Conceptual Metaphor Theory](https://en.wikipedia.org/wiki/Conceptual_metaphor) hypothesizes that, through metaphor, humans creatively construe more abstract concepts in terms of more concrete concepts.
 In other words, language users imagine concepts that are hard to simulate (career hopes) in terms of those that are easier to simulate.
 Construing career hopes as a physical object makes sense, since their “breaking” evokes the notion that they may be hard to recover.

 Importantly, both mental simulation and metaphoric interpretation derive from interaction in the world rather than via static text.
 Accordingly, the paper argues for designing cognitively-inspired architectures, including diverse simulation environments through which the next generation of AI agents can begin learning the world knowledge necessary for more human-like language understanding.
 Ultimately, the deeply embodied nature of language implies that we needn’t worry about AI poets surpassing humans in writing skill anytime soon.
 Rather, it suggests that a tighter integration between contemporary cognitive science and NLP research is a promising approach towards AI assistants with a better understanding of human language.